alex-cory/use-ssr/README.md

     </a>
 </p>

-Need to know when you're *on the server* or *in the browser* in your components?
+Need to know when you're *on the server*, *in the browser* or in *react native* in your components/hooks?
 This simple hook makes it easy. 🔥

 [![](./useSSR.png)](https://codesandbox.io/s/usessr-in-nextjs-actual-epb25)